april-knights/Government/Legislation/Mediation Act.md

 ### Section III - Notifiers

 From henceforth, any Knights who identify unsavoury behaviour or have been impacted by unsavoury behaviour will be referred to as ‘Notifier/s’.
+There is no limit to the amount of Notifiers.

 ### Section IV - Accused